 Frontex explained that it would not provide direct information to data subjects on its own, noting that it was not competent to carry out investigations and that it would not be in direct contact with the data subjects (not even competent national authorities are likely to be).
-It is important to repeat here that the personal data to be processed in PeDRA are those of suspected human smugglers/traffickers or other persons suspected of cross-border criminal activity, not those of migrants.
+It is important to repeat here that the personal data to be processed in PeDRA are those of suspected human smugglers/traffickers, not those of migrants.